bmixonba/vpn-osint/blog/VPNs.md

 ## Discovery

 ### Deductive

 Using Deductive Discovery, we identified a cluster of 10 VPNs from three VPN providers on Google Play.
 The providers are Autumn Breeze, Innovative Connecting, and Lemon Clove.
 A simple string search of their decompressed APK file results in the ten APK names present in the shared library `libopvpnutil.so`.
+More details about these VPNs can be found [here](https://github.com/bmixonba/vpn-osint/blob/main/blog/VPNMonster/README.md)

 ### Inductive

 Using Inductive Discovery, we identified a VPN accelerator, Kuaifan, that appears to have poor transport layer security.
+More details about the results for this app are available [here](https://github.com/bmixonba/vpn-osint/blob/main/blog/Kuaifan/Kuaifan.md).

 ### Adversarial

 Using Adversarial Discovery, we identified that LetsVPN is being targeted by both state and non-state actors for impersonation, censorship, and malware implantation.
+More details about the specific Apps and analysis techniques is covered in the post [here](https://github.com/bmixonba/vpn-osint/blob/main/blog/LetsVPN/README.md).